Woodmere, New York

-Woodmere is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, New York, United States.
-The population was 17,554 at the 2016 census.
+Woodmere is a hamlet and census-designated place (CDP) located within the Town of Hempstead in Nassau County, New York, United States.
+The population was 18,669 at the time of the 2020 census.

 Woodmere is one of the Long Island communities known as the Five Towns, which is usually said to comprise the villages of Lawrence and Cedarhurst, the hamlets of Woodmere and Inwood, and "The Hewletts", which consist of the villages of Hewlett Bay Park, Hewlett Harbor, Hewlett Neck, and Woodsburgh, along with the unincorporated hamlet of Hewlett.

 History

 In 1910, Woodmere considered incorporating as a village.
 These plans, however, were unsuccessful, and Woodmere remains an unincorporated hamlet governed by the Town of Hempstead to this day.
 Another attempt to incorporate Woodmere as a village was made in 1978; this proposal was also unsuccessful.